 - In December 2010, the Company established a subsidiary in Brazil to provide marketing services for the Company.
-AXIS Re Limited Escritorio de Representação No Brasil Ltda (the "Brazil Subsidiary") is registered at the Chamber of Commerce in Brazil with a registered address at Pryor Locatelli Consultores Ltda, Avenue Bernardino de Campos, No. 98, 12th floor, room 6, Paraíso, São Paulo, CEP 04004-040.
+AXIS Re Limited Escritorio de Representaçao No Brasil Ltda (the "Brazil Subsidiary") is registered at the Chamber of Commerce in Brazil with a registered address at Pryor Locatelli Consultores Ltda, Avenue Bernardino de Campos, No. 98, 12th floor, room 6, Paraíso, São Paulo, CEP 04004-040.
 The Company was granted its license by the Superintendence of Private Insurance ("SUSEP") as an admitted reinsurer in Brazil in March 2011. - In December 2015, the Company received approval from the Dubai Financial Services Authority to open a representative office in Dubai, AXIS Re SE, Dubai Representative Office, with a registered address at Unit 42, Level 3, Gate Village Building 4, Gate Village, DIFC, PO Box 507026, Dubai.
 In November 2017, the Dubai Representative Office was incorporated as a subsidiary of AXIS Specialty Holdings Ireland Limited trading as 'AXIS Reinsurance (DIFC) Limited'.
 In December 2017, AXIS Reinsurance DIFC Limited was granted a Category 4 license by the Dubai Financial Services Authority.
+Following the decision to exit Middle East Accident & Health business, AXIS Reinsurance (DIFC) Limited commenced the liquidation process in December 2020 with the surrender of its regulatory license to the Dubai FSA.
+The liquidation was finalised on 8 March 2021.